-Prerequisites: AK/ECON 2300 3.0, AK/ECON 2350 3.0 and AK/ ECON 2400 3.0, AK/ECON 2450 3.0 or, for students with equivalent preparation, permission of the Coordinator of Economics.
+Prerequisite: AK/ECON 2300 3.0, AK/ECON 2350 3.0 and AK/ECON 2400 3.0, AK/ECON 2450 3.0 or, for students with equivalent preparation, permission of the coordinator of Economics.

-AK/ECON 4000 3.0 (4000 6.0) Directed Reading/Special Study.
+AK/ECON 4000 3.0/4000 6.0 Directed Reading/Special Study.
 Students will do supervised special study in one or two selected areas.
-Students wishing to enrol are to contact the Coordinator of Economics.
+Students wishing to enrol are to contact the Chair of the Department of Economics.

-Prerequisites: 78 credits including AK/ECON 2300 3.0, AK/ECON 2350 3.0 and AK/ECON 2400 3.0, AK/ECON 2450 3.0 or, for students with equivalent preparation, permission of the Coordinator of Economics.
+Prerequisite: 78 credits including AK/ECON 2300 3.0, AK/ECON 2350 3.0 and AK/ECON 2400 3.0, AK/ECON 2450 3.0, or, for students with equivalent preparation, permission of the coordinator of Economics.

 Note: Students must be accepted by a faculty supervisor before they can register in the 4000-level reading course.
-The course transaction form for this course must be submitted with a note from the supervisor stating his/her willingness to work with the student.
-Priority will be given to Atkinson Economics majors.
+The Course Transaction Form for this course must be submitted with a note from the supervisor stating his/her willingness to work with the student.
+Priority will be given to Atkinson economics majors.

 AK/ECON 4010 3.0 Advanced Micro-Economic Theory.
+A